What kind of resin should I use for making jewelry, crafts and other resin projects?

 Let’s imagine you have walked into your favorite butcher shop.
 You tell the meat cutter at the counter that you want a steak and ask what kind you should buy.
 One of the responses you’re likely to get is a question asking “What do you want to make?”.
 Choosing a resin is really no different than this situation.
 To be more specific, I would frame my response into “What are you hoping the end result to be?”

-So you may be asking yourself, “Which kind of epoxy resin should I use?”
+So you may be asking yourself, “What kind of epoxy resin should I use?”
 Once again, it depends on what you want your final casting to look like.
 Here’s a few other things to consider when choosing a specific epoxy resin.

-Mold or no mold?:
+Mold or no mold?

 Are you trying to cast the resin into something, or are you wanting to put the resin on as ‘stand alone’?
 If you want to place the resin on something without sides, you want to be sure you are using a doming resin.
 This kind of resin is a bit thicker and has the extra surface tension to make sure it doesn’t run over the sides.
 Know too though, that this resin being a bit thicker, is also more difficult to remove bubbles from.